pankajrdbreak/kubernetes/myfirstapp/RBAC.md

 Error from server (Forbidden): pods is forbidden: User "pankaj" cannot list resource "pods" in API group "" in the namespace "default"
 ```
 The error is saying you are able to connect the cluster but you dont have permissions/access to resources yet.So now we will give access to user "pankaj"
-To provide access we have to create Role
+To provide access we have to create Role.
+Below we have given get and list access to the pods to the user.
 ```console
 pankaj@pankajvare:~$ kubectl create role pankaj-infra --verb=get,list --resource=pods --namespace=infra
 role.rbac.authorization.k8s.io/pankaj-infra created